Use this simple tip for school supply storage to make them easy and organized!

-And then you have school supplies.
+How are you handling school supply storage?
 They can be so tough to keep up with when the kids move.
 Who brought what?
 What brand did you bring?
 Did you bring all of the required supplies or just some of them?

 A few years ago a few genius friends shared this idea.
 Store each student’s supplies in their own baggie.
 When they move, you just grab their baggie!